chengfqEng/CSCI-331Project1-Group6-/README.md

 # CSCI-331Project1-Group6-
-This File Contains Project1, sample codes for the 4 sections.
+This File Contains Project1, Code sql file/sample codes for the 4 sections.
 LLMs And PowerBI, Textbook references.
-Summary of Insights
+Summary of Insights with photo attached